xiaofengli/extremehunter.us/README.md

 ExpressJS
 Bootrap & css & HTML5
 Webpack: configuration file and dependencies management

-Requirement for this project

-1. Website should be good to look from computer or mobile device.
-2. When it is mobile device, it should show hamberger menu...
-3. The navigation bar should stay when it scrolls in the mobile devices
-4. Image sliding feature

 Code commit and contribution
 1/ git checkout master